robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ##### Data generation

   Before the cached results are loaded.
 We need a list of canvass maps to calculate.
 Conceptually, there are about 10^18 magnitude of game canvass combinations.
 Considering an average 1 second thinking time for the on-the-fly calculation, we need 1,000,000 machines to calculate 31,000 years to get the full results.
 This is obviously not practical at all from the time and resource point of view.
 Also from the storage point of view, considing an average of 100 bytes per cached result, we need approximately 100 EB to store the cached results, which is also impractical at all.

+##### Data Filtering

+Although there are only 6 pieces for white and black side respectively, on a 88-cell game canvass, conceptually there are approx 10^18 possible game canvass scenarios.

 ##### Raw Data Format